embreakin/FLattice_PBH/README.md

    ```bash
    brew install boost
    ```
-   will install the library.
-However for GCC, this doesn't work.
+   will install the library and it will work just fine.
+However for GCC, this method doesn't work.
    For GCC, do the following:
 1. First, make sure that you don't have boost installed.
 If you have already installed boost using Homebrew, then make sure you uninstall it by
    ```bash